revbayes/revbayes.github.io/tutorials/cont_traits/modules/state_dependent_BM_parameter_estimation.md

 {% figure num_transitions_comparison %}
 <img src="figures/num_transitions_posterior.png" height="75%" width="75%" />
 {% figcaption %}
-Estimates of the posterior distribution of the the number of habitat transitions under the univariate model (green) and the multivariate model (blue).
+Estimates of the posterior distribution of the number of habitat transitions under the univariate model (blue) and the multivariate model (red).
 {% endfigcaption %}
 {% endfigure %}